Tags

 Liquid include tag embeds Shopify snippets with deprecated syntax.

-The Liquid include tag is used in Shopify to embed reusable snippets of code into your main theme files.
-This tag allows you to insert a snippet and pass variables to it, making your templates modular and easier to maintain.
-However, it's important to note that the include
+The Liquid include tag is a templating feature used in Shopify and other Liquid-based environments to embed snippets into a theme layout.
+However, it is important to note that the include

-tag is now considered deprecated in favor of the render
+tag is deprecated in favor of the render

 Basic Syntax of the Include Tag